Mircea-MMXXI/azapy/docs/Omega_th_doc.md

 * `data` : Precomputed numerical data used to construct the plot.
 If it is not `None` it
 will take precedence and no other numerical evaluations will be performed.
-The main use is to produce different plot representations without reevaluations.
+Its main use is to produce different plot representations without reevaluations.
 The default is `None`.

 *Returns:* Dictionary containing numerical data used to make the plots.